sebw/blog.wains.be/content/posts/2023/2023-01-09-ansible-automation-platform2-error.md

 rm pause.pid
 ```

-I can sync my projects again with no restart needed.
+I can now sync my projects again with no restart needed.